-FOUNDATIONS OF ENGINEERING DESIGN THINKING I - CCP
+FOUNDATIONS OF ENGINEERING DESIGN THINKING I - CCP 11/12

 This course introduces the engineering professions through multidisciplinary, societally relevant content.
 Students will learn how to develop approaches for comprehending engineering systems and generating and exploring creative ideas and alternatives.
 Students will investigate concepts in creativity, innovation, engineering fundamentals, and problem-solving methodologies.
-Through projects students will learn the process of design and analysis in engineering including how to work effectively on a team.
+Through projects, students will learn the design and analysis process in engineering, including how to work effectively on a team.
 Finally, students will develop skills in project management, sustainability, written, oral and graphical communication, logical thinking, and modern engineering tools (e.g., Excel, Python, LabVIEW, MATLAB, Visual Basic, CAD, Rapid Prototyping).
 This course conforms to the course guides as specified by the University of Cincinnati including areas of pace and assessment.
+If registered for College Credit Plus, this course will allow the student to earn credit for 3 credit hours of ENED 1100 from the University of Cincinnati.